zopefoundation/zope.app.apidoc/src/zope/app/apidoc/codemodule/README.rst

 In the other direction, you can get a list of known subclasses.
-The list only includes those subclasses that are registered with the global `classRegistry` dictionary.
+The list only includes those subclasses that are registered with the global :data:`zope.app.apidoc.classregistry.classRegistry` dictionary.
 In our example:

   >>> class APIDocSubclass(zope.app.apidoc.apidoc.APIDocumentation):
   ...   pass